sglvladi/TensorFlowObjectDetectionTutorial/docs/source/install.rst

 TensorFlow GPU
 ~~~~~~~~~~~~~~

-The installation of `TesnorFlow GPU` is slightly more involved than that of `TensorFlow CPU`, mainly due to the need of installing the relevant Graphics and CUDE drivers.
+The installation of `TensorFlow GPU` is slightly more involved than that of `TensorFlow CPU`, mainly due to the need of installing the relevant Graphics and CUDE drivers.
 There's a nice Youtube tutorial (see `here <https://www.youtube.com/watch?v=RplXYjxgZbw>`_), explaining how to install TensorFlow GPU.
 Although it describes different versions of the relevant components (including TensorFlow itself), the installation steps are generally the same with this tutorial.

-Before proceeding to install TesnsorFlow GPU, you need to make sure that your system can satisfy the following requirements:
+Before proceeding to install TensorFlow GPU, you need to make sure that your system can satisfy the following requirements:

 +-------------------------------------+
 | Prerequisites                       |